MidgetBrony/Boxroom-TV/README.md

-# boxrooms-tv
+# Boxroom-TV
-A simple TV mod for Boxrooms that enables custom MP4 playback on the in-game flatscreen and boxy CRT.
+A simple TV mod for [Boxroom](https://store.steampowered.com/app/4335460/BOXROOM/) that enables custom MP4 playback on the in-game flatscreen and boxy CRT.
 Not compatible with any modded TV models.

 CREDIT FOR THIS MOD MAINLY GOES TO MIDGETBRONY ON THE DISCORD